BestTimesToVisit.com Logo

 Public Buses

-Grenada's public bus system is the most affordable and authentic way to get around the island, connecting the capital St. George's to most towns and villages.
-They are a fantastic way to experience local life and soak in the scenery, especially along the coastal routes.
+Grenada's public bus system is the most economical way to get around the island, connecting the capital, St. George's, with most major towns and villages.
+They are a fantastic way to experience local life and are ideal for reaching beaches and smaller communities.

 Cost:Typically EC$2.00 - EC$4.00 (Eastern Caribbean Dollars) per ride, depending on the distance.